draglogger/draglogger.github.io/README.md

 # drag logger
-## Big data and analytics: digital assistants for racers and teams
+## Big data and analytics: digital assistants for racers and teams, From Sensor to Insight

 ![Track Setup](setup1.jpg)